-A VAT identification number, or VAT registration number, is a unique number that identifies the person or business as registered for VAT.
-Zoom will not charge VAT to customers who have a valid VAT ID number.
-Zoom will use the VIES database (an official database for checking the validity of VAT numbers issued by EU Member States) to validate VAT numbers supplied through the Zoom billing portal.
+A VAT identification number, or VAT registration number, is a unique number that identifies that a business is registered for VAT.
+Zoom will not charge VAT to customers that have a valid VAT number (as shown on the VIES database).

 Does Zoom have a VAT ID number?